antpas/opendata/wiki_annotation/README.md

 Files with gpg extensions are encrypted, to obtain obtain the key please:
   * Send an email to **team-relevance@klout.com**.
-  * Let us know what academic institution are you affiliated with.
+  * Let us know what academic institution you are affiliated with.
-  * Briefly desscribe what and how are you planing to use data.
+  * Briefly describe what and how you are planning to use the data.

 Example of how to decrypt file is [down below](https://github.com/klout/opendata/tree/master/wiki_annotation#decript-gpg-file).